USCiLab/cereal/_includes/serialization_archives.markdown

 into objects.
 You can still hand edit values in objects, but you cannot append or deduct data from them.

+<span class="label label-info">Serializing numeric types with JSON:</span>
+All numeric types are serialized as numbers except for large types such as long long, unsigned long long, and long double, which are serialized as strings.
+In JSON, numbers will not have surrounding quotes, while the string representations of the larger types will be surrounded with double quotes.

 The JSON serialization is powered by [rapidjson](http://code.google.com/p/rapidjson/).

 ### Out of order loading